 One of my areas of interest in my position as a Wealth Manager with Bernicke Wealth Management, Ltd. is developing strategies for our client’s children and grandchildren to help pay for their college education.
 College costs have been increasing rapidly for quite a while now, and the amount of student loan debt is increasing each year as well.
-The Federal Reserve reports that as of 2018, there is $1.57 trillion dollars of U.S. student loan debt!
-The average student loan debt balance for a 2018 college graduate was $29,800 including private and federal debt, according to studentloanhero.com.
+According to Nitro College, as of 2020 there is $1.53 trillion dollars of U.S. student loan debt, with the average student loan debt balance being $37,172.
 This is quite a burden for a young person to take on, especially in their early years of employment when they typically will be earning lower starting salaries as they enter the workforce.

 What are Advanced Placement (AP) classes?

 Advanced Placement, or AP, classes are taken by students while they are in high school.
 AP courses are typically college-level courses offered to high school students.
 In order to qualify for college credits, the student has to take the AP Exam.
 If their exam score is 3 or better on a 1 to 5 scale, they can be awarded college credit.
 In addition, taking and passing AP courses in high school can help students distinguish themselves when applying to college.

 How much money can AP classes save a student?